-The conversation, a debate on stage and with the audience, was about how journalists operate in a war zones.
-What I heard was just how dangerous it was.
-It wasn’t so much about the art of reporting, it was more about surviving as basic first aid skills were shown to save lives.
-A participant shared how a tourniquet applied quickly to a severed limb had stopped a wounded cameraman from bleeding to death and jokingly told how it had led to a rather grizzly programme idea.
+The conversation was about how journalists operate in a war zones.
+What I heard, more than anything, was just how dangerous it was.
+It wasn’t so much about the art of reporting, it was more about surviving.
+A participant shared how a tourniquet applied quickly to a severed limb had stopped a wounded cameraman from bleeding to death.
+He then joked about how it had led him to a rather grizzly programme idea.
+Journalists!

 The discussion turned to the use of drones and a few observations were made about the issues they raised, their accuracy and the incidental casualties they tended to leave in their wake.
 Drones weren’t much loved.
 The tent, one could see, was against drones.

 At that point a lone voice piped up.
-The speaker made the point that in in his experience American drones were highly accurate.
-In fact, the locals in the conflict he had been in recently trusted them to do their job.
-He made the point that the people he had worked amongst felt quite comfortable with these drones flying safely past them and on to their targets.
+A man in the audience made the point that in in his experience American drones were highly accurate.
+In a conflict he had been reporting recently, the locals trusted them to do their job.
+He said that the people he had worked with locally had felt quite comfortable with these drones flying safely past their homes and on to their targets.

-The speaker was immediately turned by two speakers and more importantly the mood in the audience was clearly against him.
+The man in the crowd was immediately turned on by two speakers from the stage.
+Even more importantly the mood in the audience was clearly against him.
 One speaker, a cameraman, had grown up in the Middle East and spoke from bitter experience.
 He could vouch for drones being anything but safe.
 A second also spoke up against drones.
 In a moment the original point was crushed.
 Drones were clearly unsafe.
 The man was clearly wrong.

 As someone with very little knowledge of what was right or wrong or who these people really were, I allowed myself to side with the crowd.
-That seemed right and as I left the tent as the event ended I went forward, back into life, with a view to be distrustful of drones, as would probably be my instinct anyway.
+That seemed right and as I left the tent as the event ended I went back into my life, with a view to be distrustful of drones.
+This would probably be my instinct anyway.

-I walked away from the tent and saw a friend who I hadn’t seen before but who had been presenting at another tent.
+As I walked away from the tent, I saw a friend who I hadn’t seen at the festival before but who had been presenting at another tent.
 Tom and I started chatting and it must have been another five or ten minutes before someone else joined us who knew Tom.
 He looked liked a modern day Lawrence of Arabia, dressed in worn desert fatigues with a long red and white scarf around his neck.
 Before long, I realised this man, Sean, was the journalist who’d spoken out in favour of American drones.

 As Sean and I spoke we picked up on the point he had made.
-In that moment I realised that Sean was an experienced war journalist and a guy to be trusted.
+In that moment I realised that Sean was not only an experienced war journalist but also a guy to be trusted.
 I liked him and he clearly had lots of experience with drones in war zones.
 I also realised that I had fallen into a trap.
 Not only that, the trap that I had fallen into had clearly been described in a workshop which I had been in immediately before I had joined the war zone conversation.

 The trap was something I was familiar with already.
 It is the realisation that we all have our own perspective and that as a result we don’t see what is really there but rather what we would like or expect to be there.
 In the words of Anais Nin “We don’t see things as they are; we see them as we are”

 The workshop had covered a range of ideas coming out of a book called “Principia Discordia”.
-The book had come out of an age of Californian free thinking in the 1960s and had spawned a project called “Operation Mindfuck” which sought to challenge established ideas of order and disorder.
-Although started with all good intent this project can now also be seen as the origin of the modern distortion of the truth that we now see as the “post truth” world; where well organised and funded groups exploit our inability to see beyond our own little worlds for political means.
+The book had come out of an age of Californian free thinking in the 1960s and had spawned a project called “Operation Mindfuck”.
+Mindfuck sought to challenge established ideas of order and disorder.
+This project can now also be seen as the origin of the modern distortion of the truth that we now call the “post truth” world; where well organised and funded groups exploit our inability to see beyond our own little worlds for political means.
 Ironically, something that started as anarchistic fun ended up showing people who had commercially funded agendas, how easily this fabrication could be achieved.

-One of the many ideas that I took away from this session was one from free thinking psychologist and explorer of psychedelic mushrooms, Timothy Leary, of the “Reality Tunnel”.
+One of the many ideas that I took away from the workshop was one from free thinking psychologist and explorer of psychedelic mushrooms, Timothy Leary.
+Leary invented the concept of the “Reality Tunnel”.
 This is the idea that we all construct or adopt a reality tunnel which we then live in.
 Once we have our tunnel, we then proceed to test everything we see against that tunnel, accepting everything that conforms to it and ignoring, at best, everything that might challenge it.
 The Reality Tunnel concept captures and perfectly names the point Nin makes in her quote, we tend to see things as we are or want them to be, rather than as they are.

 Talking to Sean, outside the tent, I realised that I had just missed something in my own blind spot that I should have seen inside the tent.
 I had literally walked from one session on blind spots into another one where a blind spot had come and hit me over the head.
 It was literally right after, but I still hadn’t seen it.

 Even more importantly, I realised that the whole tent had fallen into the same trap.
-One of the things that the event I was at was here to do was to question the truth.
+One of the things that the festival was set up to do, was to question the truth.
 As participants, we were fed up with situations where the powerful, the proprietors of the media and the politicians, perverted that truth for their own ends.